 Instead, try fresh veggies, cheese sticks, or nuts (if your child is old enough).
 Find something without sugar that your child likes and serve it up a lot.
 A little bit of sugar is not horrible, but if your child is only eating carbs and sugars all day long...that will likely cause issues.

 Fresh Fruit and Juices

 While natural fruit sugar is much better than a processed sugar, it is still sugar.
 Both of my children would eat fruit ALL.
 DAY.
 LONG. if I let them.
 Fruit has great vitamins and minerals and is wonderful in moderation.
 However, fruit sugar has the same affect on the body as any other sugar.
 Therefore, fruit intake should be limited as well, especially in the evening.
 Berries tend to have less sugar, while fruits like bananas and mangoes have the most.
-A simple Google search could help you find low-sugar fruits that your kids will love.
+A simple Google search for "fruits with less sugar" could help you find low-sugar fruits that your kids will love.

 Holidays and Special Events